schlos/gmail_filters/README.md

 ### Hide Calendar Events

-Hide calendar events tat you will receive from your Calednar app anyway.
+Hide calendar events that you will receive from your Calendar app anyway.

 [Download](./hide_calendar_events/mailFilters.xml)

 ### Hide Social Media

-Put social media emails in separate label, hidning from inbox, and marking them as read, exclusidn those that consist information about security.
+Put social media emails in separate label, hiding from inbox, and marking them as read, exclusion those that consist information about security.

 [Download](./hide_social_media/mailFilters.xml)